weberlab-hhu/Helixer/README.md

 with the same species as the paper is now available; as well as a still-under-validation, but putatively new best land_plant model (land_plant_v0.3_a_0100).
-Until 'release' these models can be downloaded manually, and used by setting `--model-filepath <path/to/model.h5>', to override the lineage default for `Helixer.py`.
+Until 'release' these models can be downloaded manually from the link above, and used by setting `--model-filepath <path/to/model.h5>'`, to override the lineage default for `Helixer.py`.

 #### Run on target genome